 - In addition, carriers are a great way to use your body heat to add extra cosiness to the baby in the cold winters.

-- A fitted cotton sheet and blanket can keep the baby warm in bed.
+- A fitted cotton sheet and a soft, comfy blanket can keep the baby warm in bed.
 In addition, some extra layers of the blanket can be added or removed depending upon the room temperature.
-Alternatively, a baby sleeping bag or sleep-sack are the best options to keep a squirmy baby warm and cosy.
+Alternatively, a baby sleeping bag or sleep-sack are the best options to keep a squirmy baby warm and cosy at night.

 - Don’t cover your baby’s head while sleeping in bed or anywhere indoors.
-This may cause overheating, because an excess amount of heat is produced through the baby’s head.
+This may cause overheating because an excessive amount of heat is produced through the baby’s head.
 Once your baby falls asleep, check if he is sweaty, flushed or breathing rapidly.
 Lower down the temperature of his room or just remove his swaddle or cap.

-While heading out in crisp, cold weather with your little one, just adopt the rule of thumb that babies need an extra layer of clothing than you do.
+While heading out in the crisp, cold weather with your little one, just adopt the rule of thumb that babies need an extra layer of clothing than you do.
 From cosy clothes and coats to heaters and humidifiers, there are a lot of things to consider before leaving the house with your baby.
 Here are some tips and tricks you need to know to keep your baby warm outdoors.

 - Always dress your baby with thin bottom layers of clothing to trap the heat in between.
-Start with a soft cotton onesize, add a long-sleeved t-shirt and leggings.
-And if it is extremely cold outside, you can layer him up with a snowsuit.
+Start with a soft cotton onesie, add a long-sleeved t-shirt and leggings.
+And, if it is extremely cold outside, you can layer him up with a snowsuit.

 - Dress your baby in soft and breathable layers of fabric.